 The first strategy is part mindset, part action, part leap-of-faith.
-In a nutshell, it’s trying out a new occupation and leaving behind the experiences and skill sets gained from previous jobs.
+In a nutshell, it may be trying out a new occupation.
+It may be leaving behind the experiences and skill sets gained from previous jobs.
 Almost 2/3rds of re-employed older workers found work in a new field.
-While some were certainly driven mainly by financial concerns, many others sought and found work that was more personally meaningful, more flexible, and less stressful than prior careers.
-It’s all about embracing change and being willing to try your hand at new things and also, to be blunt, being willing to settle for less money.
+Studies show that some were certainly driven mainly by financial concerns.
+Alternatively, many others sought and found work that was personally meaningful, more flexible, and less stressful than prior careers.
+It’s about embracing change and a new direction.
+Also, to be blunt, the willingness to settle for less money.

 Getting In Front Of Decision Makers Is Key

 Another strategy Rosato brings up is being more aggressive in approaching employers directly.
-Though the internet is a bountiful resource for job seekers, most of the time it’s not enough to merely apply online or by email.
+While the internet is a bountiful resource for job seekers, most of the time it’s not enough to merely apply online or by email.
 About half of those surveyed in the AARP study who landed new jobs did so by contacting employers directly in person.
-This speaks to the importance of the tried-and-true methods of hitting the pavement, knocking on doors, talking with employees with the aim of getting face time with a manager, and generally being a squeaky wheel.
+This speaks to the importance of the tried-and-true methods of hitting the pavement and knocking on doors.
+Try talking with employees with the aim of getting face time with a manager and generally being a squeaky wheel.

 Networking In Retirement: From Professional Contacts To Social Media

-Circling back to the online world for a moment, Rosato cites the AARP study to the effect that half of older workers believe that online job boards are a very useful resource for job leads in specific industries.
-While social media has become an important tool for many career seekers (and headhunters), the study showed relatively little participation in social media job networking by older workers, with only 13% saying that Facebook and LinkedIn had helped them get a job.
-Rosato suggests that one reason for this may be a lack of know-how on getting the most out of these tools.
-She recommends updating your resume and directly contacting people in LinkedIn, for example, instead of simply creating a profile and hoping someone in a position to hire you will find it.
+Circling back to the online world for a moment, the AARP study found half of older workers believe that online job boards are a very useful resource for job leads in specific industries.
+While social media has become an important tool for many career seekers (and headhunters), the study showed relatively little participation in social media job networking by older workers.
+Only 13% say that Facebook and LinkedIn had helped them get a job.
+One reason may be a lack of know-how on getting the most out of these tools.
+To illustrate, try updating your resume and directly contacting people on LinkedIn.
+Do this instead of simply creating a profile and hoping someone will find it.

 The Holy Grail: Meaningful Work With Flexible Hours

-Rosato notes that many people want to work beyond retirement age, whether for the income or simply to do something different and meaningful with their time, but generally don’t want something that’s below their skill sets, is inflexible schedule-wise, or is unfulfilling.
-What they tend to want is often hard to find: jobs that offer some higher sense of purpose and flexible part-time hours, so they can strike a good balance between working and being retired.
+Rosato notes that many people want to work beyond retirement age.
+This desire might be for the income or simply to do something different and meaningful with their time.
+However, most don’t want something that’s below their skill sets, inflexible schedule-wise, or unfulfilling.
+What they do want is often hard to find.
+For example, most seek jobs that offer some higher sense of purpose and flexible part-time hours.
+This is so they can strike a good balance between working and being retired.

 Phased Retirement: A Gradual Exit From Your Career

-Steve mentions his surprise at reading about “interim executive level positions” where companies hire someone to temporarily replace middle-or-upper- executives.
-Rosato explains that opportunities like these really do exist, often when companies are between executive hiring searches or need people with specific expertise to take over short-term projects.
-She mentions a couple of resources for those that might be interested in a short stint in the high-prestige, fast-paced executive world: The Riley Guide and retiredbrains.com.
+Steve mentions his surprise at reading about “interim executive level positions.”
+This is where companies hire someone to temporarily replace middle-or-upper-executives.
+Opportunities like these really do exist.
+Often, it’s when companies are between executive hiring searches or need people with specific expertise to take over short-term projects.
+Resources for those that might be interested in a short stint in the high-prestige, fast-paced executive world should check out The Riley Guide and retiredbrains.com.

 Older And Bolder: Keeping A Sense Of Fun & Adventure Alive